esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2026/activiteiten/_index.en.md

 ## Balfolk workshop
 There will be a free balfolk workshop.
 Balfolk is a dance style based on traditional French and Dutch dances.
 In the workshop, the participants will learn a number of these dances, and thereafter will be able to dance them together.
 You can check the start time in the [programme schedule.]({{< ref "/programma_2026/" >}})

+## Immersive Mafia by Somnivera
+&nbsp;

+## Blood on the Clocktower by Custom Script Events
+Blood on the Clocktower is a new and popular deduction game.
+Will the villagers manage to find the Demon?
+Or will the village end up drenched in blood?
+Only one way to find out.
+Want to be sure of a spot?
+Register for a time slot now through our website! https://customscript.nl/.

+## Making 2-Component Prosthetics by Fjalla
+At Fjalla you will learn how to apply a silicone prosthetic or make a 2-component silicone prosthetic.

+## Flow Arts by Nozdormu
+&nbsp;

+## TTRPG Workshop by Sacred Fire Games
+Sacred Fire Games hosts tabletop role-playing game oneshots during Fantasy Court.

+## Leather Stamping by Captain Kleerhaak
+&nbsp;

+## Insect Mounting by Nature Deco
+&nbsp;

+## Clay Stamping by Piko Ceramics
+Come see how Piko Ceramics shows how they work, and try it yourself with handmade stamps.

+## Two-Handed Sword Fighting Training by Zwaardkring
+At Zwaardkring you will learn to fight with synthetic longswords in a two-handed sword fighting workshop.

+## Sword Fighting Training by Sport 365
+Join a mini sword fighting workshop given by Sport 365.

+## Paper Making by Mondays Wednesday
+In this workshop you can make your own piece of paper.
+This is done using a paper mould and a tub of water with the paper base in it.

+## Pouch-Making Workshop by Mondays Wednesday
+&nbsp;

+## Stories in the Tent by Toys in the Attic
+Come listen to stories told by Toys in the Attic.

+## Tarot Readings by Aegle
+&nbsp;

 {{< message margin-top="80px" margin-bottom="100px">}}
 _See you at the court!_
 {{< /message >}}